Dynamic composition

 ### Tracking Pending Compositions

 Bind to `composing` whenever you need to surface intermediate loading states.
-Aurelia assigns the currently pending composition promise to your property, allowing you to show a spinner or cancel older requests when newer compositions queue up.
+Aurelia assigns the currently pending composition promise to your property, allowing you to show a spinner or disable UI while the latest composition settles.

 ```typescript